rutrader/TrackTak/packages/dcf-react/README.md

 You don't need all of these components if you don't want.

-For example PastFundamentals can be removed if you have your own fundamentals page.
+For example FinancialsSummary can be removed if you have your own fundamentals page.
 See the example link at the top of this readme for more info.

 - `<CompanyOverviewStats />`
-- `<PastFundamentals />`
+- `<FinancialsSummary />`
 - `<ValueDrivingInputs />`
 - `<OptionalInputs />`
 - `<IndustryAveragesResults />`